capbash/bits/README.md

 ## phoenix.bits ##

 Installs [Erlang](http://www.erlang.org/) (using erlang.bits) and [Elixir](http://elixir-lang.org/) (using elixir.bits),
-and then Libsass (using libsass.bits)
-Postgres (using postgres.bits), and then installs Phoenix and Node.
+Libsass (using libsass.bits), Postgres (using postgres.bits), Node JS (using nodejs.bits) and then installs Phoenix.
 Available configurations with defaults include

 ```bash